Trouble Starting Your Campfire?

 Most people generally use some type of tinder to start their fire such as newspaper or dry grass, and the main firewood isn’t a hard thing to choose; but what about kindling?
 Kindling is the small pieces of wood that catch fire from the tinder to build the foundation for the main firewood.

 What are the best types of kindling for starting a fire?

-The best types of kindling are always small, dry sticks that can be arranged in a way that promotes good burning conditions.
-The ideal kindling is a type of soft wood such as:
+The best types of kindling are always small.
+Using dry sticks that can be arranged vertically good conditions for an ideal burn.
+The best kindling is a type of soft wood such as:

 These are known to dry quickly and catch fire easily!

 Any type of small stick can be used as kindling as long as it’s very dry.
 Collect sticks from the ground at a park.
 Collecting twigs from your backyard and allowing them to dry will help you build a collection of free kindling.

 Want to stay up-to-date on hearth news?
 Subscribe to our newsletter!